 - 216,000 photos are shared on Instagram.

-Three years on, the global internet population has grown by over 1 billion!
+Three years on, the global internet population grew by over 1 billion!

 - There are 3.8 billion internet users.